Frequently Asked Questions

 Recommended for chronic lower and upper back pain, sciatica, joint pains, and restricted movement of the neck, back, and shoulder area.

-• Steam sauna or steam treatment (Swedana) is a specialized and commonly used technique after an Ayurvedic Massage (Abhyanga).
+Steam sauna or steam treatment (Swedana) is a specialised and commonly used technique after an Ayurvedic Massage (Abhyanga).
 It is a rather important technique and provides completeness to the whole massage process.
 Without Steam Sauna, it is like serving a meal without salt.

 In Steam Sauna treatment, only the body gets warmed up and not the head.
 The temperature in the sauna is maintained to help the body sweat (approximately 42 - 48 degrees) and is done for 10-15 minutes only so there is no overheating.